 Date of Notification:

 APPLICANT INFORMATION

 Full Name of Applicant (Print):

 Telephone: ()

 E-mail Address:

 Address:

 City, State, Zip Code:

 CONTRACTOR INFORMATION (if applicable)

 Name of Contractor:

 Telephone: ()

 E-mail Address:

 Address:

 City, State, Zip Code:

-TYPE OF ACTIVITY Only the following Natural Resource Management activities including any clearing of vegetation not special Shoreline Lease and Use Agreement (the "Notification").
-For all other
+TYPE OF ACTIVITY

+Only the following Natural Resource Management activities (the "Activity") may be approved Natural Resource Management Notification (the "Notification").
+For all other activities including clearing of vegetation not specifically described below, please apply for a Shoreline Lease and Agreement. ng any

 ☐ Hazard tree removal (maximum of 2 trees removed)

-☐ Planting/restoration of native vegetation (plant speciplant list found in the SMP) es to be selected from the approved native
+☐ Planting/restoration of native vegetation (plant species to be selected from the approved natilist found in the SMP) ve plant

 ☐ Herbicide/pesticide application

-$\ \square$ Noxious weed removal (only covers removal of species state of Texas) es listed as noxious and invasive by the
+☐ Noxious weed removal (only covers removal of species listed as noxious and invasive by the Texas) e state of

-☐ Burning (only allowed under special circumstances; ufine) inauthorized burning is subject to a \$200
+☐ Burning (only allowed under special circumstances; unauthorized burning is subject to a \$20 00 fine)